pinefoambath/Mars-Rover-Express-App/README.md

 - Run `yarn start` in your terminal & enjoy interacting with the dashboard on `http:localhost:3000`

 ## Why I made this
-I made this app to practice functional programming in JavaScript, learn about ExpressJS and NodeJS.
+I made this app to practice functional programming in JavaScript, learn about Express and Node.js.